cme212/course/grading.md

 ## Broad categories

 * [65%] Functionality: "Does your code run well"
-* [20%] Design:        "Implementation decisions, data structures, etc."
+* [30%] Design/style:  "Implementation decisions, data structures, Readability, variable names."
-* [10%] Style:         "Readability, variable names, compiler warnings"
 * [5%] Documentation / Write-up

 In each category, overall feedback will be summarized with: